Introduction

 Other Issues

 The greater petrosal nerve innervates the taste receptors of the palate.
-Animal studies have shown the role of the nerve in differentiating flavors and detecting the presence of substances such as salt, quinine, and sucrose.
+Animal studies have shown the nerve's role in differentiating flavors and detecting the presence of substances such as salt, quinine, and sucrose.
 Greater petrosal nerve information reaches the solitary tract nucleus to help regulate energy and electrolyte homeostasis.[19]

 Media